-With so many different beard shampoos on the market, many people have decided to save time and money by making their own at home.
+With so many different facial hair shampoos on the market, many people have decided to save time and money by making their own at home.

-While no two beard shampoos are exactly the same, those that are the most effective seem to have a few things in common.
+While no two beard washes are exactly the same, those that are the most effective seem to have a few things in common.

 1. The Cleaning Capability

 While this might seem obvious, it needs to be at the top of your DIY shampoo list.
 If the shampoo is not cleaning the beard, then what is the point of making it?

 The shampoo needs to have a cleansing product that has a good exfoliate ingredient, meaning it might be a little rougher on the skin but it will lather well and remove any dirt of the facial hair you accumulated during the day.

 The reason a beard looks good is due to the natural oils present in the hairs that keep it looking great and easily manageable.

 Once the beard is dried off, you should be able to manage it easily and it will still feel soft.

 3. A Nice Lather

 The best DIY facial hair shampoo will lather fairly quickly and easily.